-So, frankly, we’re outraged that apparently nobody in any of these organisations’ sport departments were watching the show to be able to point out that Baptiste didn’t actually exist.
+So, frankly, we’re outraged that apparently nobody in any of these organisations’ sports departments were watching the show to be able to point out that Baptiste didn’t actually exist.

 And we were outraged again recently when showing Dream Team – and other 90s football TV shows – to university students, who had literally no idea what it was.
 What has the world come to?!

 “Oops!” was the response from The Times sports editor Keith Blackmore, while Hayters said they were “undertaking an urgent investigation into the matter”.

 As for Baptiste, he ignored the interest from Houllier and Wenger to sign for Harchester, scoring five times in 44 appearances in just over a year before leaving in disgrace after attempting to fix a game at the end of the season.

-With Harchester facing relegation, he purposed missed a penalty (why the left-back was allowed to take it is anyone’s guess), but the team survived anyway and Baptiste was found out.
+With Harchester facing relegation, he purposely missed a penalty (why the left-back was allowed to take it is anyone’s guess), but the team survived anyway and Baptiste was found out.